 Applicants otherwise eligible who seek to transfer from other institutions of collegiate rank but whose college records fail to show a satisfactory scholarship average may be admitted only when the deficiency has been removed by additional work completed with grades sufficiently high to offset the shortage of grade points.
-This may be accomplished by work in other approved higher institutions, in Summer Sessions, or by correspondence courses in University Extension.
+This may be accomplished by work in other approved higher institutions, in Summer Sessions, or in University Extension, except in the Admissions Program.
+(Attendance in the Admissions Program is limited to those whose scholarship warrants it.)